UIUC-iSchool-DataViz/is445_obuobg_spring2025/week10/lecture10p2.md

 there are NO extensions available -- you can't use one of your three HW extensions for these components

-also, parts 2 & 3 will be in a group, however you will pick your own groups AND you can be in a group of 1 if you want -- instructions about this process will be in an announcement later this week
+also, parts 2 & 3 will be in a group, however you will pick your own groups AND you can be in a group of 1 if you want

+**go to where groups are in student view on Canvas**

 ---